Craft Coffee Spot reviews all products independently. When you buy via the links on our site, we may earn an affiliate commission at no cost to you.

 The pods are available directly from Nespresso on their website or through other major stores and retailers, such as Amazon.
 Nespresso has a large range of pods, from single-origin to flavored capsules.
 There are also seasonal and special releases throughout the year.

-Keep in mind, there are two kinds of pods: for OriginalLine and VertuoLine machines, and they aren’t cross-compatible.
+Keep in mind, OriginalLine and VertuoLine machines have different pods, and pods are not cross-compatible.
 In other words, if you buy a Vertuo pod but you have an OriginalLine device, you can’t use it.

 Nespresso Original capsule next to a Vertuo capsule